123tsnedd/Univerity-of-Arizona-Projects/README.md

 # Univerity-Projects
-Projects completed for Artificial Intelligence track
+Projects completed for Artificial Intelligence track at the University of Arizona